Army arrests soldier for alleged killing of 7 civilians in Borno

 ”We have noticed that soldiers usually misbehave when you keep them for long.

-“The Chief of Army Staff, Lt.-Gen. Faruk Yahaya has also introduced a Welfare Flight scheme for the troops where every two weeks, soldiers who travelled as far as the eastern parts of the country would be supported to travel to their various destinations.”
+“The Chief of Army Staff, Lt.-Gen. Faruk Yahaya has also introduced Welfare Flight scheme for the troops where every two weeks, soldiers who traveled as far as the eastern parts of the country would be supported to travel to their various destinations.”